QuanLe161199/NFT-Launchpad-Smartcontract/README.md

 # About The Project

-This project contains the source code of AMM smart contracts, supports deploying, testing smart contracts and getting information about chain Id, address and abi to help front-end interact with these smart contracts.
+This project contains the source code of Launchpad NFT project, supports deploying, testing smart contracts and getting information about chain Id, address and abi to help front-end interact with these smart contracts.

 ## Built With